 Title: SW Registration Manager

-For an Open Age Club to play in the conference in the 2017 season they must:
+For an Open Age Club to play in the Premier League season they must:

 - Have all their players registered using the new online system.

 - Have a child welfare officer (CWO) and that person is to attend all appropriate courses.

 - All volunteers involved with children and young adults (including players aged 16-18 years old) within the club must have a current DBS and attend the Safeguarding & Protecting Children Course(SPC).